bcgov/mines-digital-trust/README.md

 Much of the work in configuring an Aries VCR Issuer Agent is in setting up the YAML files in the [issuer_controller/config](issuer_controller/config) folder.
 A [Configuration Guide](issuer_controller/config/README.md) documents those files.

-## Managing Your Controller Repo

-If you are creating an agent for a service organization that will become an Aries VCR Issuer/Verifier agent, most of the changes you will make in this repo will be for your own organization's use and will not be pushed back into the base repo.
-As such, we suggest you use one of following methods for managing this repo.
-We recommend the first method, but would welcome suggestions of other approaches that might have more upside and less downside.
-Please add an issue to tell us about a better way.

-1. Make a snapshot (not a fork or clone - a text copy) of this repo to use as the base repo for your organization's agent from there.
-The benefit of that approach is that your developers can fork the snapshot repo and manage everything through the common GitHub Pull Request (PR) model.
-The downside is that periodically you should look for code updates to this ([aries-vcr-issuer-controller](https://github.com/bcgov/aries-vcr-issuer-controller)) repo and apply them to your copy.
-There are relatively easy ways to track such changes, such as keeping a fork of aries-vcr-issuer-controller, using GitHub's `compare` capability to find the differences and manually applying the relevant ones to your repo.

-2. Make a fork of this repo, and in that, create a branch that you will use as the deployment branch for your agent instance.
-The benefit of this approach is that you can stay up-to-date with the base repo by applying commits to your branch from the `master`.
-The downside is a much more complex branching model for your developers and a non-typical deployment model for your code.

-In theory, the two mechanisms above can be combined, and branches could be created in the main repo for the different agent instances.
-This might be an approach that, for example, the BC Gov could use&mdash;creating a branch for each OrgBookBC Issuer agent in BC Gov. However, we think that the benefits of such a scheme is not worth the complexity.

 ## Getting Help or Reporting an Issue

 To report bugs/issues/feature requests, please file an [issue](../../issues).